-Utilizing these resources in conjunction with proper caution and preparation rather than alarm will steer our community through this challenging time.
+Utilizing these resources in conjunction with maintaining suggested 6' distance and proper caution and preparation rather than alarm will steer our community through this challenging time.

 Recently Added Resources & Information:

-These resources have been added within the last couple of days:
+These resources have been added within the last few days:

 The Governor’s Office is committed to keeping the citizens of Alabama informed on efforts to mitigate the spread of COVID-19 during this pandemic.
 A webpage has been designed to be a compilation of resources provided in collaboration with our local, state and federal partners.